richardschoen/howtostuff/system_job_tables_full.md

 And when a job produces a spool file or has a joblog in *PENDING status, the job may still take up a job count entry even though the job may have ended and technically disappeared.

-This relates directly to iForGit because iForGit runs many instances of the ```git``` command via QShell/PASE when the ```LIBSRCEXP``` command is run against one or more libraries.

 It's probably a good idea to check your ```max jobs system value``` setting and ```job descriptions``` to make sure they are not always creating a joblog.

-❗If exporting a large number of source members and a job produces a joblog (if LOG value set to 4/00/*MSG or 4/00/*SECLVL), there's a chance the system job tables could fill up.
+❗If running a lot of QShell or PASE jobs and a job produces a joblog (if LOG value set to 4/00/*MSG or 4/00/*SECLVL), there's a chance the system job tables could fill up because the system often puts them into a state of joblog pending rather than actually producing the joblog.

 ## Checking for potential issues